About the project

 Give the user a tablet with a mobile app where they can browse the restaurant’s offer, with professional high-resolution images.
 They can then place their order and the app itself communicates with the POS and takes care of everything.

 For the business owner, give them control over every aspect of their menu and provide the ability to promote cross sales, like a nice Bordeaux when this steak is ordered.

 Firstly, a solution needed to be found for displaying the products on a tablet screen. the primary orientation chosen was vertical, as an affordance to how people are used to consuming standard restaurant menus.

 The 1st draft had the products scrolling horizontally under the restaurant information.

-The product pages aimed to contain information about the product, such as descriptions as well as nutritional informations and cross sales.
+The product pages aimed to contain information about the product, such as descriptions as well as nutritional information and cross sales.
 This idea tested poorly with the users dropping off the pages quickly and a low conversion rate.

 Evolving the design